BYLAWS OF THE SOUTHERN VIRGINIA HIGHER EDUCATION CENTER

 VIII.
 EXECUTIVE DIRECTOR OF THE CENTER

-C. Personnel- The Executive Director the Center shall be authorized to employ such staff as necessary to enable the Center to perform its duties as set forth in this chapter.
-Personnel actions by the Executive Director relating to Center personnel shall be included in regular reports submitted to the Board.
+- Personnel - The Executive Director the Center shall be authorized to employ such staff as necessary to enable the Center to perform its duties as set forth in the Code of Virginia and these bylaws.
+The Board may determine the duties of such staff and fix salaries and compensation from such funds as may be appropriated or received.
+Actions by the Executive Director relating to Center personnel shall be included in regular reports submitted to the Board.

-D. Evaluation of the Executive Director– The evaluation of the Executive Director will occur annually at a time to be determined by the Chairman of the Board and the Executive Director.
+- Evaluation of the Executive Director – The evaluation of the Executive Director will occur annually at a time to be determined by the Chairman of the Board and the Executive Director.
 The Executive Committee shall conduct a professional review, in accordance with state policy for evaluating agency heads, and prepare a written, summative evaluation that will be presented to the full Board at a regular meeting.
 The Chairman will present the evaluation to the Executive Director.

 F. Major Responsibilities of the Executive Director are to:

-- Legal Advisor to the Center – The Attorney General’s Office shall serve as legal advisor to the Center as prescribed by statute.
+- Legal Advisor to the Center – The Attorney General’s Office shall serve as legal advisor to the Center.

 - Communications to the Board – The Board of Trustees encourages communication among all constituencies of the Center.
 Such communication is best achieved through formalized channels.
 All communications directed to the Board shall be channeled through the Office of the Executive Director.
 All communications from the Board shall be similarly channeled, or copies thereof shall be furnished, to the Executive Director.